The Management Team of Hope Village

 Ted owned and operated a health club in Beachwood in the 1990s and sold steel nationally for Jade-Sterling Steel in Twinsburg from 2000-09.
 He served on the Portage County Drug Task Force Committee and the Trumbull County ASAP (Alliance Substance Abuse & Prevention).
 He is a veteran of the U.S. Air Force and served honorably as military police.

-Co-Owner and CEO of Hope Village Recovery Services, LLC.
+Co-Owner of Hope Village Recovery Services, LLC.

 Regina has witnessed the effects the drug epidemic is having on our communities and is deeply committed to working for solutions.